 Traverso and Page fought hard over the two days, to finish only 19.4sec in arrears – when you factor-in the 260km competitive distance, the gap was truly tiny.
 Finishing in third place was the Lilleyman’s Mitsubishi Lancer Evolution, this crew only 1 minute and 42 seconds off the top step and consistently in the top six over the weekend.

 Over in the Classic Competition it was the Morlings’ 1976 Mk2 Ford Escort that took the chequer, a comfortable six minutes and 51sec to the good of the Clair/Harper with the crowd favourite 1972 Holden Torana only 27sec further back.

-The next round of the 2018-19 Australian Tarmac Rally Championship and Tour category is The Great
+After the Snowy River Sprint, the second round of the 2018-19 Australian Tarmac Rally Championship is The Great

 Tarmac Rally, held out of Marysville, Victoria on October 12-13.

 Entries for the Tour category through DAD’s partnership with the ATRC are now open HERE.